Variation of anticyclotomic Iwasawa invariants in Hida families: Introduction

-The restriction to weights $k\leq p-2$ in \cite{ChHs2} comes from the use of the version of Ihara's lemma proved in \cite{DT-inv}.
-While it seems difficult to directly extend their arguments to higher weights, it might be possible to obtain the above divisibility for all weights by adapting the strategy of Bertolini--Darmon \cite{bdIMC} to the setting of Heegner points in Hida families \cite{LV-MM}.
-In fact, the results of this paper complete the proof of many new cases of Conjecture~\ref{AIMC} using big Heegner points, but by a rather different approach, as we now explain.
+is known for newforms $f$ of weight $k\leqslant p-2$ and trivial nebentypus, provided the pair $(\bar{\rho}_f,N_f^-)$ satisfies a mild strengthening of Hypotheses~(CR).
+This restriction to small weights comes from the use of Ihara's lemma \cite{DT-inv}, and it seems difficult to directly extend their arguments in \cite{ChHs2} to higher weights.
+Instead, as we shall explain in the following paragraphs, in this paper we will complete the proof of Conjecture~\ref{AIMC} to all weights $k\equiv 2\pmod{p-1}$ by a different approach, using Howard's big Heegner points in Hida families \cite{howard-invmath}, as extended by Longo--Vigni \cite{LV-MM} to quaternionic Shimura curves. \sk